-If you are still concerned then the senior teacher in charge of that area, then the Principal, then the Chairperson of the Board of Trustees may be consulted in that order.
+If you are still concerned then the senior teacher in charge of that area, then the Deputy Principal or Principal, then the Presiding Member of the Board may be consulted in that order.

 If you are involved in a dispute over custody we cannot act on anyone's behalf unless we have a copy of a custody order.
 Unless we have the order any birth/natural parent is allowed access.

 Parents will be advised when the Mobile Dental clinic will be in the school.
 For urgent work outside these days please contact the Whakatane Intermediate Clinic 3071548, or 0800 TALKTEETH.